tasmota/docs/docs/Self-signed-Mosquitto.md

 This creates a configuration file named `vars` -- the default file which the `easyrsa` shell script looks for.

 If the configuration is to be changed there are two options.
 First, `vars` can simply be edited to reflect the new configuration.
-However, if multiple configurations are often used, it may be easier to use a different file for each configuation, and the configuration specified on the command line.
+However, if multiple configurations are often used, it may be easier to use a different file for each configuration, and the configuration specified on the command line.
 For example, to use a configuration file named `vars3`, the command would look like this (the config file spec must come before other arguments):

 ```